Jamie Vardy: Early life

-Vardy was born in Sheffield, South Yorkshire, to Richard Gill and Lisa Crewes.
+Vardy was born in Sheffield, South Yorkshire, to Richard Gill and Lisa Clewes.
 His biological father walked out on the family when Vardy was still an infant.
 His mother later married Phil Vardy, and he took his stepfather's surname.
 Vardy grew up in the Hillsborough area of inner-city Sheffield.
 His stepfather was a crane worker and his mother worked at a solicitors' office.
 Growing up, he was a fan of Sheffield Wednesday where he idolised striker David Hirst.
 In the 1990s and 2000s, Vardy witnessed the intense rivalry in the city of Sheffield between fans of Sheffield Wednesday and Sheffield United that culminated in memorable Steel City derbies.
 On the rivalry, he notes: "It was always good when they were playing against each other.
 The atmospheres that you get were really good and people live for football.
 So games like this for Sheffield are massive and obviously bragging rights and everything that go with it."
-Being a lifelong Sheffield Wednesday fan, the rivalry led to Vardy performing some memorable celebrations against Sheffield United fans including Leicester City's 2–1 win against United where Vardy scored and celebrated in front of fans at Bramall Lane.
+Being a lifelong Sheffield Wednesday fan, the rivalry led to Vardy performing some memorable celebrations against Sheffield United fans including Leicester City's 2–1 win against United where Vardy scored and celebrated in front of the home fans at Bramall Lane.

 Club career

 Early career

 Vardy was in the youth system at Sheffield Wednesday, but was released when he was 16.
-He then played at Stocksbridge Park Steels, where he made his way through the reserve team and into the first team making his debut under manager Gary Marrow in 2007, earning £30 a week at the club.
+He then played at Stocksbridge Park Steels, earning £30 a week.
+After making his way through the reserve team, he made his first team league debut under manager Peter Rinkcavage in 2006.
+His real break out came under manager Gary Marrow during the 2007–08 season.
 After impressive displays, a number of Football League teams became interested and in 2009 he spent a week on trial with Crewe Alexandra.
 A move did not materialise and he later turned down a short-term contract with Rotherham United.

+Vardy scored a total of 55 goals for the club in all competitions.
+He helped the team win the Sheffield & Hallamshire Senior Cup and promotion to the Northern Premier League in 2008–09.

 In June 2010, manager Neil Aspin, a longtime admirer of Vardy's talents, signed him for FC Halifax Town for a fee of £15,000.
 He made his debut on 21 August 2010 in the home match against Buxton, scoring the winning goal in a match that ended 2–1 to his new club.
 Vardy had a successful first season with "the Shaymen" finishing as the club's top goalscorer with 25 goals from 37 appearances and being voted the Player's Player of the Season.
 Towards the end of the season he came close to scoring a hat-trick of hat-tricks but failed to find a third goal in Halifax's 3–1 win over Nantwich Town.
 His goals helped secure the Northern Premier League Premier Division title for the 2010–11 season.
 Vardy started the 2011–12 season with Halifax and scored three goals in the opening four matches of the season.